sagar-datta/auto-git-create/README.md

 # Future Additions

 - storing of GitHub password for even less human input experience

+# New Additions

-- Being able to add a description
+- Added the ability to input a description to then be used as the GitHub repository description